davidrbourke/DVA-C02/EC2 Instance Storage.md

 1. For cheaper storage of the snapshot (75% cheaper) it can be moved to an archive.
 2. Restoring the snapshot from the archive takes 24 to 72 hours.

-### EBS Recyle Bin
+### EBS Recycle Bin

-1. A rule can be setup to keep deleted shapshots in a recycle bin in case of accidental deletion, etc.
+1. A rule can be setup to keep deleted snapshots in a recycle bin in case of accidental deletion, etc.
 2. The length the snapshot is retained in the recycle bin is from 1 day to 1 year.

 ### Fast Snapshot Restore (FSR)